ania-nunez/m431_ap23a_connect4/01_Documentation/IPE(R)KA.md

 **6. Checking for a Draw Game (`isBoardFull`):** Here, the `isBoardFull` function is introduced, which checks if the game board is full, indicating a draw game.
 It traverses the game board and returns 1 if all cells are filled.

-**7. Horizontal Win Checks (`checkWin`):** This section highlights how the `checkWin` function checks for horizontal winning combinations by searching for four consecutive player pieces in each row.
+**7. Horizontal Win Checks (`checkWin`):** This section highlights how the `checkWin` function checks for horizontal winning combinations by searching for four following player pieces in each row.

-**8. Vertical Win Checks (`checkWin`):** Here, it explains how `checkWin` determines vertical winning combinations within the columns by examining each column for four consecutive player pieces.
+**8. Vertical Win Checks (`checkWin`):** Here, it explains how `checkWin` determines vertical winning combinations within the columns by examining each column for four following player pieces.

-**9. Diagonal Win Checks (`checkWin`):** This section deals with checking for diagonal winning combinations in two different directions - positive and negative slopes. `checkWin` searches for four consecutive player pieces in diagonal orientation and returns 1 if such a combination is found.
+**9. Diagonal Win Checks (`checkWin`):** This section deals with checking for diagonal winning combinations in two different directions - positive and negative slopes. `checkWin` searches for four following player pieces in diagonal orientation and returns 1 if such a combination is found.
 <img width="610" alt="image" src="https://github.com/ania-nunez/m431_ap23a_connect4/assets/143715027/f65271ff-603b-4aad-990c-75bf3aeb82e8">
 <img width="614" alt="image" src="https://github.com/ania-nunez/m431_ap23a_connect4/assets/143715027/bfab7967-f17a-4bcd-9669-3da1e3ff4378">
 <img width="319" alt="image" src="https://github.com/ania-nunez/m431_ap23a_connect4/assets/143715027/c3d2f2b3-4201-4ab9-85db-fe738fe25753">

-The code shown is an example of the use of header files in programming, particularly in the C or C++ programming languages.
-A header file typically contains declarations of functions, variables, and other elements to be used in various parts of a program.

 **(Functions.h)**

 1. `#ifndef FUNCTIONS_H`
-   - This is a preprocessor directive (macro) called "ifndef" (if not defined) used to avoid double definitions of header files.
+   - This line processes information and then passes it on to another programme called preprocessor, directive (macro) called "ifndef" (if not defined) used to avoid double definitions of header files.
 If `FUNCTIONS_H` is already defined, the subsequent code in the header is not reinserted.

 2. `#define FUNCTIONS_H`
    - This is another preprocessor directive that defines `FUNCTIONS_H`.
 It ensures that the code in the header is inserted only once in a specific translation unit.
 If the `FUNCTIONS_H` macro is already defined, the code in the header is skipped.